atlas-doc/doc/atlas-api-documentation/api-reference/shopping-and-ticketing/retrieve-booking.md

     1: Ticketing-in-Process

     2: Ticketed

+    -3: Cancelled(When the booking is failed due to the request information)
 *   **totalPrice **<mark style="color:blue;">**decimal**</mark>**  **<mark style="color:green;">**Required**</mark>

     Total fare of this order in the currency TheAtlas settled with you.